dyl124/ReadMe-Generator-/README_ReadMe Generator.md

 # ReadMe Generator

 ## Description
-Cli interface tool to create simple, easy and aesthetic readmes for students and coders.
+CLI interface tool to create simple, easy and aesthetic readmes for students and coders.

 ## Table of Contents
 - [Installation](#installation)